hack4her/hack4her.github.io/about.md

 During Mylène's time as the AAPPCie committee secretary, she observed a significant underrepresentation of women at the Amsterdam Algorithm Programming Preliminary (AAPP).
 With Dr. Katja Tuma as scientific lead, this lead to the idea of organizing a women-focused hackathon, aimed at creating a more inclusive and supportive environment for women in competitive programming.

 The first Hack4Her took place in June 2022, at VU Amsterdam.
 The event was women-only and attracted 35 attendees.
+Since then, the number of attendees kept increasing resulting in the opportunity to go national.
+In 2026 the first event in Eindhoven will take place.

 Hack4Her was founded to create a supportive and inclusive tech community.
 Its evolution reflects a commitment to these principles, with each event building upon the last to advance diversity in technology.